hazelcast/hazelcast-cpp-client/README.md

 # Ringbuffer

-You can benefit from Hazelcast Ringbuffer using the C++ client library.
-You can start by obtaining the Ringbuffer using the `HazelcastClient` as usual, as shown below:
+You can benefit from Hazelcast `Ringbuffer` using the C++ client library.
+You can start by obtaining the `Ringbuffer` using the `HazelcastClient` as usual, as shown below:

 ```
 boost::shared_ptr<hazelcast::client::Ringbuffer<std::string> > rb = client.getRingbuffer<std::string>("myringbuffer");
 ```

-Ringbuffer interface allows you to add a new item to the Ringbuffer or read an entry at a sequence number.
+`Ringbuffer` interface allows you to add a new item to the `Ringbuffer` or read an entry at a sequence number.

-You can query the Ringbuffer capacity which is configured at the server side.
+You can query the `Ringbuffer` capacity which is configured at the server side.

 # Reliable Topic

 You can use Reliable Topic if you do not want to miss any messages during failures.
 Hazelcast Reliable Topic provides a very similar interface to Topic structure but it has several configuration options.

-Reliable Topic implementation depends on the Ringbuffer data structure.
-The data is kept in the Hazelcast cluster's Ringbuffer structure.
-These Ringbuffer structures' names start with "\_hz\_rb\_".
+Reliable Topic implementation depends on the `Ringbuffer` data structure.
+The data is kept in the Hazelcast cluster's `Ringbuffer` structure.
+These `Ringbuffer` structures' names start with "\_hz\_rb\_".

-Reliable Topic also supports batch reads from the Ringbuffer.
+Reliable Topic also supports batch reads from the `Ringbuffer`.
 You can optimize the internal working of listener using the method `ReliableTopicConfig::setReadBatchSize`.

 # Map Near Cache
 Map can be configured to work with near cache enabled.
 Near cache allows local caching of entries fetched from the cluster at the client side.
 The local cache is updated when the client does a get request for a map entry.
 The locally cached entries are updated automatically as any change occurs in the map data in the cluster.
 Special internal event listeners are utilized for this purpose.